Chrisolivieri/Chrisolivieri/README.md

 # Hi!👋 I'm Christian Olivieri!<br>

-# Welcome to my GitHub profile!
+Welcome to my GitHub profile!

-I'm a full-stack developer with a passion for building web applications and exploring new technologies.
+I'm a full-stack developer with a passion for building web applications and exploring new technologies.<br>
-I love working on dynamic and scalable solutions, constantly learning and improving my skills along the way.
+I love working on dynamic and scalable solutions, constantly learning and improving my skills along the way.<br>
-Feel free to explore my repositories and connect with me!
+Feel free to explore my repositories and connect with me!<br>

+E-mail: christian.olivieri93@gmail.com